Pediatric Key Quality and Patient Experience Indicators

 Doctors working on patient

-At NewYork-Presbyterian, we are proud to share the benchmarks that guide our commitment to delivering exceptional care to children and their families.
-Our key quality indicators for pediatrics provide a transparent snapshot of our performance in crucial areas such as patient safety, treatment effectiveness, and overall care experience.
-Our goal is to reduce these events and we target rates below these benchmarks.
+At NewYork-Presbyterian, we are committed to delivering exceptional care in a compassionate manner to children and their families.
+Our key quality indicators for pediatrics provide a transparent snapshot of our performance in crucial areas such as patient safety, treatment effectiveness, and overall patient care experience.

 Continuous improvement is at the heart of our pediatric services.
-We diligently monitor these metrics to ensure that every child receives the highest standard of care, while also empowering families with the information they need to make informed decisions.
+We diligently monitor these metrics to ensure that every child receives the highest standard of care and service while also empowering families with the information they need to make informed decisions.
 Explore our data and learn more about how we strive to enhance every aspect of pediatric healthcare.

 Hospital-Acquired Catheter-Associated Urinary Tract Infection (CAUTI)